digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dt>Rækkevidde</dt>
 <dd>http://www.w3.org/2001/XMLSchema#decimal</dd>
 <dt>Anvendelsesnote (da)</dt>
-<dd>Denne egenskab angivermindste geografiske afstand som kan resolveres i et datasæt, målt i meter.
+<dd>Denne egenskab angiver mindste geografiske afstand som kan resolveres i et datasæt, målt i meter.
 Muligheden for at registrere detaljer i et rasterbillede eller grid kaldes geografisk opløsning.
 Den geografiske opløsning er angivet i meter.
 Jo flere pixels der er inkluderet i et rasterbillede af et bestemt område, jo højere er den geografiske opløsning, hvilket betyder, jo flere detaljer kan observeres. </dd>
 <dt>Anvendelsesnote (en)</dt>
 <dd>This property refers to the minimum spatial separation resolvable in a dataset, measured in meters.
 The ability of to detect details in an raster image or grid is referred to as spatial resolution.
 The spatial resolution is stated in metres.
 The more pixels are included in a raster image of a certain area, the higher the spatial resolution meaning the more details can be observed. </dd>
 <dt>Definition (da)</dt>